Ministry of the Interior (Spain): Early period

-The Ministry of the Interior responsibilities during centuries were assumed by the Royal Council of Castile (with the exception of the judicial ones).
-This body was composed for expert royal servants in charge of advising the Sovereign and with the passage of the time this royal servants gain more power and autonomy and they were the real governors of the Kingdom.
+The responsibilities of the Ministry of the Interior in earlier centuries were assumed by the Royal Council of Castile (with the exception of the judicial ones).
+This body was composed of expert royal servants in charge of advising the Sovereign and with the passage of the time these royal servants gained more power and autonomy and were the real governors of the Kingdom.

 In the 18th century, the extinction of the Habsburg dynasty and the arrival of the Bourbons brought profound institutional reforms.
 With King Philip V, this Council extended its jurisdiction to the territories of the Crown of Aragon and the whole country was ruled by the same institutions.
 Also during this time, the Councils started to lose importance and the Secretariats of State and of the Dispatch were created.

-Since 1621 existed in Spain the Secretariat of the Universal Dispatch, a unique government department where the sovereign delegated its power.
+In 1621 the Secretariat of the Universal Dispatch was created, a unique government department where the sovereign delegated his power.
 With the new dynasty, it was necessary to divide it into several Secretariats of State that took care of the diverse administrative subjects: by means of the Decree of 11 July 1705, Philip V created a "Secretariat of State for War and Treasury" and another one for "Everything else".

-But the accumulation of business and the need for a more agile body led to a system similar to that of France: the Decree of 30 November 1714, established four Secretariats of the Dispatch: of State, of War, of the Navy and of the Indies, and of Ecclesiastical business, justice and jurisdiction -, and questions of a financial nature were made to lie in the General Treasury.
-With slight variations, the result of various reforms, this situation will continue until the 1754-1755 biennium.
+But the accumulation of business and the need for a more agile body led to a system similar to that of France: the Decree of 30 November 1714, established four Secretariats of the Dispatch: of State, of War, of the Navy and of the Indies, and of Ecclesiastical business, justice and jurisdiction, and questions of a financial nature were made to lie in the General Treasury.
+With slight variations, the result of various reforms, this situation continued until the 1754-1755 biennium.
 With regard to the Secretariat of the Dispatch of Ecclesiastical Affairs, Justice and Jurisdiction, by Decree of 2 April 1717, it was renamed the Secretariat of the Dispatch of Justice, Political Government and Treasury of Spain and the Indies.
 It was commissioned to José Rodrigo.
-In the reform of 1720, it was named Secretariat of the Dispatch of Justice and Political Government of Spain and the Indies.
+In the reform of 1720, it was named the Secretariat of the Dispatch of Justice and Political Government of Spain and the Indies.